-6.2.1 Quality improvement strategies adopted by the ins stitution for each of the following (with in 100 words each): Strategy Type Details Admission of Students A formal Admission Committee is formed to promote the smoother admission process.
+Strategy Type Details Admission of Students A formal Admission Committee is formed to promote the smoother admission process.
 As per the policy, students are given admission on a first-come-first serve basis.
 The committee helps and guides students to choose the optional subjects.
-In case of demand of applicants increases, special permission of 10-20 has been demanded from the affiliated University.
-Library, ICT and Physical Infrastructure / Instrumentation Many initiatives are being taken to promote library culture among the students.
-All classrooms are targeted to enhanced as a ICT-enabled.
+In case of demand of applicant's increases, special permission of 10-20 has been demanded from the affiliated University.

+Library, ICT and Physical Many initiatives are being taken to Infrastructure / Instrumentation promote library culture among the students.
+All classrooms are targeted to enhance as an ICT-enabled.
+Wi-Fi service has been installed to cater internet facility to students and staff.
 Teachers communicate with students through WhatsApp groups and emails.
-College has been moved to the new building from this session.
+College has been moved to the new building.
+Regular Tree Plantation has been done.
+For safety and security, CCTV and Fire Extinguishers have been installed.
+College fencing has been done through barbed wires.
 Research and Development Activities like Quizzes, Seminars, Research Projects, Poster Presentation and PowerPoint Presentations are being organized inculcate scientific temper among students.
 The Principal of the college motivates and monitors the research process of the faculty and students.
 The Principal investigator is given complete autonomy and freedom to conduct his research, procure necessary books, journals etc. There are 4 teachers are research guides in their respective subjects.
 The Institution organizes regular guest lecturers of experts that are currently trending in the research area.
 Students have been taught how to write papers with the help of references through the library and the internet.
-Examination and Evaluation Continuous evaluation process adopted by each department where in different evaluative methods like Unit Tests, Student presentations, topic based assignments, problem solving methodologies, quizs, MCQs, group discussions etc are taken periodically in each semester in each subject to prepare and assess the performance of students.
+Examination and Evaluation Continuous evaluation process adopted by each department where in different evaluative methods like Unit Tests, Student presentations, topic based assignments, problem solving methodologies, quizzes, MCQs, group discussions etc. are taken periodically in each semester in each subject to prepare and assess the performance of students.
 Teaching and Learning Learning is made student-centric and IT-enabled infrastructure provided to teachers to make teaching-learning more effective.
 Student-centric strategies adopted by teachers to develop skills like interactive learning, collaborative learning and independent learning.
-Critical thinking nurtured in students to transform them into lifelong innovators through Brain-storming activities, Group Discussions, Problem Solving, Role Play, Case Studies, Paper Presentation, Class Seminars, Question-Answer sessions etc. To nurture the creative skills of the students through wallpapers, college magazines, Newsletter and other cultural and sports activities.
+Critical thinking nurtured in students to transform them into lifelong innovators through Brainstorming activities, Group Discussions, Problem Solving, Role Play, Case Studies, Paper Presentation, Class Seminars, Question- Answer sessions etc. In order to nurture the creative skills of the students through wallpapers, college magazines, Newsletter and other cultural and sports activities.
 Curriculum Development Preparation of Annual Academic Calendar of the college in accordance with the Academic Calendar prepared by affiliated University by Principal in coordination with IQAC.
 Preparation of Annual Teaching Plan for both semesters by all teachers, maintenance of daily dairy and submission of Course Completion Certificate at the end of the academic year.

-${\bf 6.2.2-Implementation\ of\ e\text{-}governance\ in\ areas\ of\ operations:}$
+6.2.2 - Implementation of e-governance in areas of operations:

 E-governace area Details Planning and Development The academic information module provides details of library facilities and other infrastructure.
 Administration Staffing Information Module provides general details of the office/Institute Details of approved seat designation wise.
 Finance and Accounts The academic information module provides details of expenditure status of plans/schemes Maintenance of accounts/salary details.
-Student Admission and Support Staffing Information Module provides : Details of courses conducted in the Institution.Total Approved seat details of approved seats subject wise Academic information module provides: Details of students enrolled and students availing scholarship.
-Examination Academic information module provides: Details of examination results.
+Student Admission and Support Staffing Information Module provides Details of courses conducted in the Institution.
+Total Approved seat details of approved seats subject wise Academic information module provides: Details of students enrolled and students availing scholarship.